Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Conclusions and future work

 \section{Conclusions and future work}

 This paper has presented the REORIENT model, a multi-horizon stochastic MILP for integrated investment, retrofit and abandonment energy-system planning.
-The major novelties and contributions are: (1) we developed an MHSP model for integrated investment, retrofit and abandonment planning of energy systems, (2) we included uncertainty from both strategic and operational time horizons in such a model, (3) an enhanced Benders algorithm was developed to solve large-scale MILP faster and (4) the triggering parameters for retrofitting is investigated by conducting sensitivity analysis and a comparison between the REORIENT model and investment planning only model is made.
+The major novelties and contributions are: (1) we developed an MHSP model for integrated investment, retrofit and abandonment planning of energy systems, (2) we included uncertainty from both strategic and operational time horizons in such a model, (3) a centred point stabilised adaptive Benders decomposition algorithm was developed to solve large-scale MILP faster, (4) we extended the centred point stabilisation, which was used for linear programs, to solve MILP problems and provided convergence proof, and (5) the triggering parameters for retrofitting is investigated by conducting sensitivity analysis and a comparison between the REORIENT model and investment planning only model is made.
 Results from our case study indicate that: (1) for pipelines that are not in use, when the retrofitting cost is below 20\% of the cost of building new ones, it is more economical to retrofit most of the pipelines than building new ones.
-For pipelines that transport natural gas, it is economical to be retrofitted in some natural gas price scenarios, (2) platform clusters keep producing oil and gas rather than being retrofitted for hydrogen use, and the clusters abandonment takes place at the last investment stage, (3) compared with an investment planning model, the REORIENT model yields €3 billion lower total cost, and 24\% lower investment cost in the North Sea region, and (4) the proposed Benders algorithm can solve the model efficiently and is 6.8 times faster than the reference algorithm which cannot solve the largest instance.
+For pipelines that transport natural gas, it is economical to be retrofitted in some natural gas price scenarios, (2) platform clusters keep producing oil and gas rather than being retrofitted for hydrogen use, and the clusters abandonment takes place at the last investment stage, (3) compared with an investment planning model, the REORIENT model yields €3 billion lower total cost, and 24\% lower investment cost in the North Sea region, and (4) the proposed Benders algorithm can solve the model efficiently.
+For the smaller cases, it is 6.8 times faster than the level method stabilised Benders decomposition, and it can solve all the larger cases which the level method stabilised Benders which could not solve.

 In the future, the REORIENT model can be used for more energy systems analysis, such as investigating the integrated planning for other regions, such as the continental shelf of the United States, or focusing on some specific platforms in a smaller region.
-In addition, other solution methods, such as Lagrangean type algorithms and progressive hedging algorithms, can be further developed for solving large-scale MHSP more efficiently.
+In addition, decomposition methods, such as Lagrangean type algorithms and progressive hedging algorithms, could be applied to solve the reduced master problems should this becomes a bottleneck in solving larger stochastic instances.